People's Leasing and Financial Services Limited: History

 Proshanta Kumar Halder, managing director of Reliance Finance, was able to appoint his relatives in senior management positions of People's Leasing and Financial Services Limited and embezzled more than 35 billion taka from the institute.
 He was aided by the daughter of Khabir Uddin Ahmed, a director of People's Leasing and Financial Services Limited.
-The two sisters, Sharmin Ahmed and Tania Ahmed, had been living in Canada and were arrested by Rapid Action Battalion on a visit to Bangladesh.
-High Court ordered 11 of his associates to surrender their passports to the court.
+The two sisters, Sharmin Ahmed and Tania Ahmed, had been living in Canada and were arrested by the Rapid Action Battalion on a visit to Bangladesh.
+The High Court ordered 11 of his associates to surrender their passports to the court.
 He had swindled 102 billion taka in total from International Leasing and Financial Services Limited, People's Leasing and Financial Services Limited, Reliance Finance Limited, FAS Finance and Investment Limited, and NRB Global Bank.

-In August 2022, People's Leasing and Financial Services Limited announced its intention return the money of 582 small investors.
+In August 2022, People's Leasing and Financial Services Limited announced its intention to return the money of 582 small investors.
 Bangladesh Bank denied its request to roll out banking services for failure to meet the requirements.